MacyL/NTU-presentations/README.md

 - [ ] Presentation slides (upload to this repository as backup)
 - [ ] Handout (upload to this repository as backup)

+Notes : I prefer to send one abstract which includes all three talks.
+So please create an issue and **only indicate your idea, such as what you tools will mention briefly**.
+So it can help me organize my thoughts.
+I will upload this abstract as soon as possible and you guys can put more suggestions into it.